How to bring your family together online

 Some of the virtual meeting platforms like Zoom have themed virtual backgrounds individuals can use to match the theme.

 Now, you’ve got the date, the theme and the platform, it’s time to invite your relatives.
 Invitations can be a simple email with all the details including the link to access the family gathering online.
 In this chaotic time of the pandemic, simple is sometimes best.

 If you want to keep things consistent, create a digital themed invitation to email to family members.

 Canva is a free tool with fun templates you can edit with your own details to create your invitation.
 Then, email the invitation to your family.
 It’s that easy.

 So…what do you actually do at a virtual family gathering?

-Obviously, our family will not be feasting on those yummy family recipes together this year.
-(I’ll miss those deviled eggs).
-Instead, we will be sharing favorite family recipes which will be turned into a family recipe book afterward.
+Obviously, our family will not be feasting on those yummy family recipes together this year (I’ll miss those deviled eggs).
+Instead, we will be sharing favourite family recipes which will be turned into a family recipe book afterwards.